ervinn/windowsPopup/README.md

 Or for testing you can point to the two links below:
 - http://www.hardcomsoft.com/ervin/angularJS/windowsPopup/windowsPopup.js
 - http://www.hardcomsoft.com/ervin/angularJS/windowsPopup/windowsPopupConfig.js
-Note : do not use the above two links for production applications, the availability and performance of that server is not garanteed.
+Note : do not use the above two links for production applications, the availability and performance of that server is not guaranteed.

 ###### Description :
 One page applications developed by AngularJS is starting to look like a normal GU desktop application.
 However in a desktop application usually you need to open secondary windows to change some properties, or do some changes related the application running.
-Unfortunatelly, opening secondary, child windows in javaScripts are not traitforward.
-Additional to it the communication between the main application window and popup windows are not standard.
-There are diffwerent sulotions for different browsers.
+Unfortunately, opening secondary, child windows in javaScripts are not traitforward.
+Communication between the main application window and popup windows are not standardised.
+There are different solutions for different browsers.
 For example, in FireFox, the parent has access to the child window, that is the return object if the 'window.open()' method.
 So you can do this:

  var childWin = window.open( .... );
  childWin.sharedData = <some data>

  In IE, however, it does not work.
 In IE, the child need to get the 'sharedData', using the 'window.opener' .
  In IE the parent would do:

 window.sharedData = <some data>
 var childWin = window.open( .... );